The Stroll

 As much as The Stroll is a film about transgender life, it is also a startling account of gentrification.
 The film shows the relentless police harassment that trans sex workers faced through the Giuliani era, and how the “quality of life” policies he enacted laid the groundwork for the rampant gentrification that pushed them out of the neighborhood.
 Despite the forces that threatened their survival, Kristen and her sisters fought back.
 They may no longer have The Stroll, but they are at the center of a civil rights movement.
 In this new era of visibility, Kristen and her community remind us that trans women of color and sex workers paved the way for future generations, and through their resilience and sisterhood, they will continue to thrive.

 The Stroll premiered in the US Documentary Competition at the 2023 Sundance Film Festival and won a Special Jury Prize for Clarity of Vision.
-The film will air on HBO in 2023.
+It was the opening night gala of BFI Flare, won Best Documentary at the Provincetown Film Festival, and screened at True/False, Hot Docs, and with Rooftop Films and NewFest outdoors in the center of the Meatpacking District.

 HBO Documentary Films